-You will have the Right to Buy your council home if you are living in a Council property and have been a council or housing association tenant for at least 5 years.
+You will have the right to buy your council home if you are living in a council property and have been a council or housing association tenant for at least 3 years.
 You cannot buy your home if a court makes a possession order saying you must leave your home, or if you are an undischarged bankrupt or have other legal problems with debt.
-There are some homes that you are not able to buy under the scheme.
-These include sheltered housing for older people and those with disabilities.
+There are some homes that you are not able to buy under the scheme - these include sheltered housing for older people and those with disabilities.

-For more information and an application form please contact the Housing Finance Team on 01926 456408.
-Email: email@example.com
+For more information and an application form please contact the us on 01926 456031 or email firstname.lastname@example.org

 A number of finance companies have been circulating leaflets to tenants offering mortgages for those interested in the right to buy scheme.
 Tenants should always be aware of unscrupulous moneylenders.

-If you need advice on any aspect of the right to buy scheme, please contact your Council first.
+If you need advice on any aspect of the right to buy scheme, please contact your council first.
 If you are approached by a person or a company offering to help you buy your council home, check out what's in it for them and talk to us before signing up to any deal.
 Please note that the council do not offer mortgages to purchase council dwellings.
 You would have to arrange a mortgage yourself.

 Deeds of ownership